Vanadyl acetate

-Vanadyl acetate is an inorganic chemical compound with the formula VO(CH_{3}COO)_{2}, which can be simplified to VO(OAc)_{2}.
-It is a tan-colored solid, insoluble in water, that is used to produce other vanadyl acetate complexes such as with pyridine, urea, and thiourea.
-It also has been studied as a catalyst in the acetylation of alcohols.
+Vanadyl acetate is the coordination polymer with the empirical formula VO(CH_{3}COO)_{2}, which can be simplified to VO(OAc)_{2} and giving rise to a systematic name of vanadium(IV) oxide diacetate.
+It is a tan solid, insoluble in most solvents.

 Production and structure

-Vanadyl acetate is produced by refluxing acetic anhydride with vanadium pentoxide at 140 °C:
+Vanadyl acetate is produced by treating vanadium pentoxide with acetic anhydride.
+The acetic anhydride serves as the reducing agent converting the vanadium(V) to vanadium(IV); the oxidized byproduct of the reaction has not been identified.